Breaking up sucks. It can be painful, and complicated. So how do you navigate a break-up?

 - how to end a romantic relationship

-- how to end a relationship
+- how to end romantic relationship

-- steps to end relationship
+- end of romantic relationship

-- steps to end up a relationship
+- ending a romantic relationship